dmlls/yang/README.md

 **BUT**, I wasn't able to find one that simultaneously:

+1. Allowed to set custom bangs.
+2. Worked on my phone.
-1. Supported bangs directly from the URL bar.
+3. Supported bangs directly from the URL bar.
-2. Allowed to set custom bangs.
-3. Redirected directly, without querying to DuckDuckGo to resolve the bang<sup>1</sup>.
+4. Redirected immediately, without querying to DuckDuckGo to resolve the bang<sup>1</sup>.
-4. Worked on every major search engine out there.
+5. Worked on every major search engine out there.

 Yang! is an add-on that doesn't feel old.